 AMTA is proud to collaborate with the Massage Therapy Foundation on the 22nd annual poster session at the AMTA 2019 National Convention.

 The poster sessions are a showcase of research about massage, education, and community service projects.
 This event creates a forum for informal discussion of research, and provides attendees with the opportunity to learn how individual therapists have impacted their communities and advanced the profession.

-Erika Larson is the lead massage therapist in a collaborative research partnership between Emory University and the Atlanta School of Massage.
-She has a special interest in better understanding what factors contribute to massage therapists successfully engaging in formal research.
+Erika Larson, LMT is the lead massage therapist in a collaborative research partnership between Emory University and the Atlanta School of Massage.
+She has a special interest in better understanding how massage therapists can successfully engage in formal research.

-Staying up to date on the latest massage therapy research is essential to providing your clients with the best care possible, especially for those who are dealing with specific health conditions, like dystonia, cancer and multiple sclerosis.
-Learn more about the latest research on these conditions from this panel of experts, and hear from the Massage Therapy Foundation Practitioner Case Report winner, too.
+Staying up to date on the latest massage therapy research is essential to providing your clients with the best care possible, especially when battling cancer.
+Learn how massage can help cancer patients reduce their symptoms, including pain and fatigue.
+Explore the latest research on cancer and massage with this panel of experts.